diegoandcontroll/Finans.io/README.md

-# simple website made with bootstrap
+# simple page made with bootstrap